 - TL;DR: We prove that Transformer networks are universal approximators of sequence-to-sequence functions.

 - Abstract: Despite the widespread adoption of Transformer models for NLP tasks, the expressive power of these models is not well-understood.
 In this paper, we establish that Transformer models are universal approximators of continuous permutation equivariant sequence-to-sequence functions with compact support, which is quite surprising given the amount of shared parameters in these models.
 Furthermore, using positional encodings, we circumvent the restriction of permutation equivariance, and show that Transformer models can universally approximate arbitrary continuous sequence-to-sequence functions on a compact domain.
 Interestingly, our proof techniques clearly highlight the different roles of the self-attention and the feed-forward layers in Transformers.
 In particular, we prove that fixed width self-attention layers can compute contextual mappings of the input sequences, playing a key role in the universal approximation property of Transformers.
-Based on this insight from our analysis, we consider other architectures that can compute contextual mappings and empirically evaluate them.
+Based on this insight from our analysis, we consider other simpler alternatives to self-attention layers and empirically evaluate them.

 - Keywords: Transformer, universal approximation, contextual mapping, expressive power, permutation equivariance